 28. Describe your favorite toy, app, or online game.

 29. Summarize how to play your favorite board game.

 30. Write a main idea paragraph about the best holiday party you’ve ever attended.

-31. Describe, in a main idea paragraph, a family tradition.
+31. Describe a family tradition.

 32. Tell the main idea of your favorite field trip.

 33. Summarize the benefits of reading regularly.

 34. Share the main idea of your first day of school.
 How were you feeling?